-When is the best time to see Sakura in Tokyo in 2019?
+When is the best time to see sakura in Tokyo in 2020?

-The best time to see cherry blossoms in Tokyo is during late March to early April.
-If you’re hunting for cherry blossoms in Tokyo this Sakura season, be sure to check the cherry blossoms forecasts that will start to be updated from late January onwards.
-Plan and book your trip ahead of time to find the best deals!
-You can also check out some of the best sakura flight deals to Japan for cherry blossom season 2019 from Skyscanner.
+The best time to see cherry blossoms in Tokyo this year is from the middle to end of March.
+If you’re hunting for cherry blossoms in Japan this sakura season, be sure to check the cherry blossom forecasts that are updated frequently since flowering dates vary depending on the weather patterns.
+Also, plan and book your trip ahead of time to find the best deals!

 |Tokyo Sakura Season 2018||Full bloom: 24 March|

 First bloom: 17 March

 First bloom: 23 March

 |Tokyo Sakura Season 2016||Full bloom: 1 April|